open-simulation-platform/cosim4j/README.md

 #### Maven local

-If you want to generate a maven artifact and mut it into your local maven repository (`.m2`), just run:
+If you want to generate a maven artifact and put it into your local maven repository (`.m2`), just run:
 ```bash
 ./gradlew publishToMavenLocal
 ```